sourcegraph/handbook/content/departments/people-talent/talent/process/linkedin.md

 ### Running a high-quality search

-Now that you have a project up and running it's time to start sourcing and adding prospects to your project by running searches.
+Now that you have a project up and running it's time to start sourcing and adding prospects to your project by running searches.When we are running searches in LinkedIn Recruiter we prioritize:

-Familiarize yourself with our [sourcing best practices](identifying_candidates/.md#sourcing-best-practices).
-Whether you are sourcing through LinkedIn Recruiter, Twitter, Alumni groups, or other avenues, it’s important to understand our general sourcing best practices.

-When we are running searches in LinkedIn Recruiter we prioritize:

 - Building strategic and targeted pipelines
   - Take the time to understand what experience you are looking for and why